MikeRussellMcK/PTAnalysis/Markdown and Output/PT_Analysis.md

    <td align="right"> 1 </td>
   </tr>
   <tr>
-   <td align="left"> The data come from a  large longitudinal study of high school seniors in Japan conducted by the Youth Research Institute of Tokyo  in  1980 and 1982. </td>
+   <td align="left"> The data for this study came from three sources: 1) the National Survey on Learning Expenditure of Households (NSLEH) (1994, 1996, 1998, 2000, and 2002); 2) the National Household Expenditure Survey (NHES) (1984-2003); and 3) the original data of private school parents and local education committees collected in September-November 2004. </td>
    <td align="right"> 1 </td>
   </tr>
   <tr>
-   <td align="left"> The data for this study came from three sources: 1) the National Survey on Learning Expenditure of Households (NSLEH) (1994, 1996, 1998, 2000, and 2002); 2) the National Household Expenditure Survey (NHES) (1984-2003); and 3) the original data of private school parents and local education committees collected in September-November 2004. </td>
+   <td align="left"> The empirical testing was confined to three premier secondary schools in Singapore. </td>
    <td align="right"> 1 </td>
   </tr>
   <tr>